 One study showed that elderly people who practised moderate level weightlifting reported better sleep quality compared to participants who stayed sedentary.

 However, do take note of your exercise timing; intense weightlifting did a few hours before bedtime may produce the opposite effect and disrupt your sleep.

 How Much Weight Should You Lift?

 Whatever age you are, there are really no prescriptions or restrictions when it comes to the amount of weight you use.
-This will depend on how intense you want your workout to be, how much experience you have with lifting weights, and where you are on your fitness level.
+This will depend on how intense you want your workout to be, how much experience you have with weightlift, and where you are on your fitness level.

-The key is to lift enough weight so that the resistance feels really tough (but not painful) and you struggle for each repetition.
+The key to weightlift is that the resistance feels really tough (but not painful) and you struggle for each repetition.